werdx64/ttyown/README.md

 # ttyown

-ttyown is a service for comfortable work in Arduino IDE, that running under linux.
+ttyown is a service for comfortable work in Arduino IDE under linux.
 It's just changes ownership of /dev/ttyUSB*